obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 > [!released]
 >
 > - `urgency` grouping option was introduced in Tasks 3.6.0.
+> - In Tasks X.Y.Z the order of `group by urgency` was reversed, to put most urgent tasks first.
+Add or remove the word `reverse` to get the original order.

 Since Tasks X.Y.Z, **[[Custom Grouping|custom grouping]] by urgency** is now possible.